Rebuild Index

 will be an interruption nonetheless.

-If avoiding even short interruptions is important for your application, you could start a server with the new index on a different port, and have a middleman server that routes queries to the new server once it is ready, and shut down the old server once it processes no more queries.
+If avoiding even short interruptions is important for your application, you could start a server with the new index on a different port, and have a middleman server that routes queries to the new server once it is ready, and shut down the old server once it no longer processes any queries.
 Eventually, this functionality will be built into QLever.

 For rebuilding the index, you need disk space for both the old and the new index.
 Once the rebuild is complete, and the old index is no longer needed for query processing, you can delete it.
 Eventually, QLever will rebuild the index continuously in the background, so that this extra disk space will not be needed anymore.